devyuji/anime-downloader/readme.md

 ## HOW TO USE?

 - Type the name of the anime for e.g. Bleach
-- Select the anime you want to download
+- Select the anime you want to download by providing respective number for e.g.
+  1 Bleach
+  2 Bleach: The Sealed Sword Frenzy
 - Provide the range you want to download
 - Downloaded anime folder will be present inside 'anime-downloader' folder.